liy016/cse15l-lab-reports/lab3.md

       }
    }
    ```
-   The above code is the after one.<br>
+   The above code is the "after" one.<br>
 6. For `reverseInPlace`, you can switch the value until it reaches half of the array.
-Then use a placeholder to make the latter half equal to the first half This method ensures each elemtns is placed in its correct reversed position without overwriting values.<br>
+Then use a placeholder to make the latter half equal to the first half.
+This method ensures each elemtns is placed in its correct reversed position without overwriting values.<br>
 ## Part 2:
 I choose `grep` command:<br>
 All sources is from ("https://www.geeksforgeeks.org/grep-command-in-unixlinux/") by searching "grep command-line options".<br>